hidro-iri/Borinot/operation/4_flight_procedure.md

 ## To stop the flight

 ### Normal stop
+At the end of an automatic flight governed by MPC (GoTo command or Trajectory command):
 1. Set position control:
    - Radio, set the `SWC` switch in the down position.
 2. Enable the arm,